 2. **Identify Ambiguities:** Determine if crucial information is missing or unclear (e.g., precise timing/context if relevant, specific student needs, constraints not covered by default).

 3. **Ask Clarifying Questions:** **If ambiguities or missing information are identified, ASK clarifying questions FIRST.** Do NOT proceed with generating the lesson plan until the user provides the necessary details.
-Explain *why* the information is needed (e.g., "To make the 'catching up' theme relevant, could you tell me roughly when this first lesson will take place?").
+Explain *why* the information is needed (e.g., "To make the 'comparing experiences' theme relevant, could you specify if students have shared similar experiences before?").

 4. **Generate Lesson Plan:** Once sufficient information is available, generate the full lesson plan and associated outputs according to the structure below.